Meet our SENDCos:

-Provision for children with disabilities and those with additional education needs is offered within the class structure itself.
+Planned provision for children with disabilities and those with additional education needs is offered within the class structure itself.
 This provision is overseen by the Special Educational Needs & Disabilities Coordinator (SENDCo), Natalie Goodyear and Sinead Carty (Deputy SENDCo).
 Close liaison between the school and home is essential at all times.
-Children showing particular aptitude in any direction are identified and encouraged.
-The curriculum provides sufficient differentiation to extend the more able children as well as providing reinforcement for the less able children.

 We follow a graduated response when supporting SEND in school.
 Where children do not show progress through Quality First Teaching, staff may raise a 'Record of Concern' form.
 At this point, a member of the Pastoral Team would complete some further investigation and meet with the child to determine the best course of action.
 Parental engagement during this time is crucial and staff look in to what potential barriers are holding the child back.
 Through the graduated approach, some children, despite additional support, may be identified as needing to go on the SEND register.
 These children are named as 'SEN Support' and in partnership with their parents would receive a SEN Support Plan or Individual Classroom Strategy Plan.

 The amount of support that would be offered to a child who is on SEND Support is dependent on the type of support that is deemed suitable in order to help your child progress.
 Up to 13.5 hours of additional support per week will be provided to a child who has a SEND Support plan but most children would not need this level of support.
 The type of support available depends on the needs of the child.
 Support is often given in the form of small group work, support within the classroom in lessons, differentiation in lessons and extra support in other sessions, for example for reading or booster work.
 If the child has specific targets which require more individual support, they may be given 1:1 support in order to achieve these targets.